-It’s a dream for many people to see Puffins up close.
+It’s a dream for many people to see Puffins in Scotland.
 The comical, stocky little birds with their colourful beaks and brightly coloured feet adorn postcards and calendars in homes and gift shops across the country.
 They are popular birds, but they aren’t easy to see and people often come to Scotland hoping to see them and leave disappointed.
 That’s why it’s important to do a little forward planning.
 The Isle of May boat trips, which leave from Anstruther in Fife, on the east coast of Scotland, are the perfect way to see puffins in Scotland, and not only see, but see up close.

 Isle of May Boat Trips